maxrojass/Portfolio/README.md

 ## it is possible to do more analysis which i will do in a near future about the relation of the features of the top tracks
-   in order to see which are the most common factors about the succesful tracks in the swedish market in order to understand what users may like in songs.
+   In order to see which are the most common factors about the succesful tracks in the swedish market in order to understand what users may like in songs.